TinyTheBrontosaurus/rospy_test_bug/README.md

         catkin_make test

 You'll see that the original test passes now.
-Reproducible every time
+Reproducible every time.
+At least in Kinetic.